Accelerating Material Property Prediction using Generically Complete Isometry Invariants: Methods

 where $h$ is the number of attention heads, $\oplus$ is the concatenation operator and $\mQ_i, \mK_i$ and $\mV_i$ are the query, key and value for the $i^{th}$ head.
 This process is repeated $l$ times; this determines the depth of the model.
 The embeddings are finally pooled into a single vector by reincorporating the PDD weights into a weighted sum of the row vectors $\vx_i$ of the final embedding $\mX^{(l)}$.

 This final embedding can be passed to a perceptron layer to predict the property value.

-This is similar to dot product attention as defined by the original Transformer article \citep{attentionisallyouneed}, but it is a modified version of self-attention that incorporates the PDD weights, though it is not limited to this.
 This version of self-attention can be applied to a weighted set or distribution.
 The weights are applied in such a way that the output of the PST is invariant to an arbitrary splitting of rows within the PDD.
 We provide a formal proof of this in supplementary material Section \ref{sec:proof}.
 An overview of the Periodic Set Transformer (PST) architecture with PDD encoding (described in the next section) can be seen in Figure \ref{fig:pst}.